tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 The ``dtool freeze`` command generates a manifest containing structural metadata.
 In the manifest each file in the data directory is given an identifier that is the SHA1 checksum of the file's relative path in the data directory.
-The identifiers are used to creat one record for each data item containing the file's relative path, size, checksum and timestamp.
+The identifiers are used to create one record for each data item containing the file's relative path, size, checksum and timestamp.
 Below is the content of the manifest file.

 ```
-$ cat datasets/hello-world/.dtool/manifest.json
+$ cat datasets/hello/.dtool/manifest.json
 {
   "dtoolcore_version": "3.8.0",
   "hash_function": "md5sum_hexdigest",